robertjohnmooney/datasciencecoursera/README.md

 # datasciencecoursera
-Repo created for course project
+Repo created for course project by Robert Mooney